0-lucas/digital-garden/content/Data-Centric AI/Data-Centric Evaluation.md

 - ##### The dataset contains similar examples with different labels.
 > *It's possible that may exist **other data points nearly identical** to the one being wrongfully predicted, but containing **different labels**.
 In this scenario, there's little you can do to improve performance, besides **feature engineering** and **calibration techniques**.*
 ___
-# Influence of Individual Data Points
+# Influence of individual data points

 Certain data points might exert a significant influence on the model by being unique examples.
 This influence can be quantified by the **Influence Function *I(x)***, which can measure the change in the model's prediction vs. the change in its loss *(i.e., its performance)*.
 *Influence* reveals which data points **impacts the most**.
 If you were to correct a label from a **very influential data point**, it would produce a **much better result** than to correct a low influence data point.